neurodata/bilateral-connectome/_sources/slides/nn2-data-blitz/notes.md

 # slide 1
 - Introduction
-- Tell you today about comparison of
+- Tell you today about comparison of connectomes
-- weve been looking at developing methods for understanding the signifigance and nature of differences between connectomes
+- we think this kind of comparison will be important as the field is collecting more and more connectome samples, and we want to make claims about the significance and the nature of the differences between them.
 - as a case study, i'll tell you about one application of these tools to an insect brain connectome

 # slide 2
 - the dataset we've been working on is the connectome of the larval drosophila brain, mapped by our collaborators at the university of cambridge
 - has around 3,000 neurons in its brain, and crucially, they've reconstructed all neurons on both hemispheres
-- this gave us the opportunity to try to understand whether this brain was bilaterally symmetriy
+- this gave us the opportunity to try to understand if this connectome is bilaterally symmetric
 - we can treat each hemisphere of the brain as its own network, and then we're going to ask a very simple question: are left right different
 - to do so, we'll need to formalize what we mean by different